byerlikaya/SmartRAG/docs/getting-started.md

+---
+layout: default
+title: Getting Started
+nav_order: 2
+---

-# 🚀 Getting Started with SmartRAG
+# Getting Started with SmartRAG

 Welcome to SmartRAG!
 This guide will help you get up and running quickly with our enterprise-grade RAG solution.